pegasus-isi/pegasus/share/pegasus/examples/awsbatch-black-nonsharedfs/README.md

 All jobs in AWS Batch are run in a container via the Amazon EC2 container service.
-The Amazon EC2 container service does not give control over the dockerrun command for a container.
+The Amazon EC2 container service does not give control over the docker run command for a container.
 Hence, Pegasus runs jobs on container that is based on the [Amazon Fetch and Run Example](https://aws.amazon.com/blogs/compute/creating-a-simple-fetch-and-run-aws-batch-job/) .
 This container image allows us to fetch user executables automatically from S3.
 All container images referred used for Pegasus workflows must be based on the above example.
-Additionally, the Docker file for your container image should include these addtional Docker run commands to install the yum packages that Pegasus requires.
+Additionally, the Docker file for your container image should include these additional Docker run commands to install the yum packages that Pegasus requires.

 ```dockerfile